 Why Understanding Classless Subnet Mask is a key stone?
 In my previous articles, I mentioned about how it all started with One Big IP Space, then how the Engineers divided the IP space to Classes A, B, C, D, and E. Besides, how the Engineers identified each Classful Network by setting for each Class what is called Network Mask or for short Netmask.
 Why I am repeating all this?

 Because Class A, B, and C default Masks (255.0.0.0, 255.255.0.0, 255.255.255.0) respectively were not an efficient approach to identify Network bits.
 So, in the the beginning of the 90’s, the default Netmask approach was not efficient due to releasing BIG Blocks of IP Addresses to the Public.
 Using just default Masks would have made the IP Space consumed long time ago.
-Therefore, Subnet Masks were evolved to distribute the IP space more efficiently, hence, smaller Blocks can be released to save the rest of the IP Space, which made it possible to have the Internet available to everyone back then.
+Therefore, Subnet Masks were evolved to distribute the IP space more efficiently, hence smaller Blocks can be released to save the rest of the IP Space, which made it possible to have the Internet available to everyone at that time.

 Subnet Mask Address

-Everything seems to be good from year 1980 up to year 1990, till the Engineers realized that IPv4 as they know it is getting consumed very quickly by public sectors and they must find a way to save whatever left from each Class.
-They stopped releasing IP Addresses as Blocks of Classful Networks which use the default Masks method, and they decided to divide the Classes further to what I called the “Second Division”.
-This division resulted in Subnet Masking which chopped the Classful IP Addresses for Sub Networks, or short subnets.
+Everything seems to be good from year 1980 up to year 1990, however, the TCP/IP Engineers realized that IPv4 as they know it is getting consumed very quickly by public and private sectors.
+They must find a way to save whatever left from each Class, hence, they stopped releasing IP Addresses as Blocks of Classful Networks which use the default Masks method and they decided to divide the Classes further to what I called the “Second Division”.
+This division resulted in Subnet Masking which chopped the Classful IP Addresses for Sub Networks or for short subnets.

-Distributing the rest of the IP Space based on Subnets, made the internet available to all countries and not only USA Public sectors.
+Distributing the rest of the IP Space based on Subnets made the internet available to all countries and not only USA Public and private sectors.
 I hope they had used the Subnet approach from the beginning; it would have made distributing the IP Address space more efficiently.
 However, it was not so late in the early 90’s.